 125. Para 2-34 What is an in-quarters inspection?

-A: include personal appearance, individual weapons, field equipment, displays, maintenance and sanitary conditions
+A: inspect personal appearance, individual weapons, field equipment, displays, maintenance and sanitary conditions.

 127. Para 2-35 What are the two general reasons a soldier requires an on-the-spot correction?